Bernardo-MG/maven-site-fixer/readme.md

 The application is coded in Java, using Maven to manage the project.

 The tools are meant to be using through Velocity, by making use of Maven Site autofinder feature.
-Just include the project as a dependency on any Maven Skin, and then the tools can be used as tags such as this:
+Just include the project as a dependency on any Maven Skin, and then the tools can be used like this:

 ```
-#set ( $bodyContent = $html5UpdateTool.updateCodeSections( $bodyContent ) )
+#set( $empty = $html5UpdateTool.updateTableHeads( $bodyContentParsed ) )
 ```

 More information can be found in the documentation pages.